 EmpowerNet Schools

-Each week girls continue to discuss issues that impact their lives; but, instead of restricting this discussion to the classroom the girls blog and tweet about these topics.
-This gives them practice at navigating social media sites, gaining experience with technology and an ability to connect with other girls in the online global community.
+Each week girls will continue to discuss issues that impact their lives, but instead of restricting this discussion to the classroom the girls will blog and tweet about these topics.
+This will give them practice at navigating social media sites, gaining experience with technology and the ability to connect with other girls in the online global community.

 Visiting